shuawolff/minesweeper/README.md

 ### Code Example

 Building the algorithm to open all the boxes surrounding a 0 cell was done by using the x,y position of the cell and searching the 8 cells around it by adding or removing 1 to the x and y.
 The difficult part was making it continue opening cells if any of the newly opened cells were a 0.
-When I tried to check if the newly opened cell was 0 and then rerun the code within the same function it was flooding the callstack and freezing the game.
+When I tried to check if the newly opened cell was 0 and then rerun the code within the same function it was flooding the call stack and freezing the game.

 I resolved this by checking to make sure the surrounding cell was not yet open and then pushing that cell to an array.
 I then created a new Open function which then opened up each cell listed in the array and then removed it from the array.
-If any newly openeded cells were 0 it runs the algorithm again and adds the additional cells to the array and so on until the array is empty and all the cells are open.
+If any newly opened cells were 0 it runs the algorithm again and adds the additional cells to the array and so on until the array is empty and all the cells are open.

 Lesson Learned: Try to break up larger functions into smaller bites which can then be used and manipulated easier.